-ZuluTrade is an online social and copy trading platform.
+ZuluTrade is an online social and CopyTrading platform.
 Essentially, it allows traders to copy the trades of experienced traders in the forex and financial markets to achieve a level of automated trading.
 However, the social element also enables traders to leave feedback and share ideas.
-Today it boasts around one million users and executes a trading volume in excess of $800 billion.
+Today it boasts around one million users and executes a trading volume of over $800 billion.

 - A Brief History

 - Minimum Initial Deposit

 - ZuluTrade vs Competitors

 - Methods of Payment

 - ZuluTrade Accounts

 - Safety & Security